Last updated on February 16, 2020

 This collaboration between Border & Fall – an online portal that is known for its Sari Series – and Nikhil D did manage to make noise on the social platform, given the reputed names involved in the project.
 A rare kind of partnership which only the well-versed with Indian fashion can perhaps appreciate.

-Inspired by Nikhil’s conversations with ecological gardener, Pradip Krishen, on minimising waste production in design, it was a subtle amalgamation of five very distinct voices from fashion which most of us only dream about.
+Inspired by Nikhil’s conversations with the ecological gardener, Pradip Krishen, on minimising waste production in design, it was a subtle amalgamation of five very distinct voices from fashion which most of us only dream about.

 Imagine a clothing style somewhere between designer labels Bodice and Péro.
 This is something many fashion enthusiasts would have asked from the labels – bringing together two different design sensibilities.
 We have in fact watched grand finales as a result of two designers collaborating, which is substantially nothing but two individual collections from two fashion studios labelled and marketed as one.